microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollView.md

 ### ScrollView.AddZoomVelocity method

 Asynchronously adds zooming velocity.
+The State property transitions to the ScrollingInteractionState.Inertia value during the resulting inertial zoom.
+Because it does not consume any CompositionAnimation, the ZoomAnimationStarting event is not raised.

-When the centerPoint parameter is null, the methods use the center of the viewport as the zoom center point.
+When the centerPoint parameter is null, the methods ZoomTo, ZoomBy and AddZoomVelocity use the center of the viewport as the zoom center point.

-When an inertiaDecayRate is provided to AddZoomVelocity, it is applied during the duration of the zoom and then reverts back to the default 0.95.
+By default the `ScrollView` control uses an inertia decay rate of 0.95 for inertial zooming operations.
+That default decay rate can be overwritten by providing a non-null inertiaDecayRate parameter to the AddZoomVelocity method.
+That custom decay rate is then applied during the duration of that zoom operation alone.
+If the inertial zoom is interrupted with a touch gesture or with a new AddZoomVelocity call, the application of that custom decay rate is cancelled.

+Inertia decay rates affect the inertial velocity decrease (decay).
+Values must be between 0.0 and 1.0.
+The closer the value is to 1.0, the faster the deceleration.
+A value of 0.0 represents no decay and results in a constant velocity zoom.

 Changing the ZoomFactor does not affect the `ScrollView`'s ViewportWidth, ViewportHeight, ExtentWidth, ExtentHeight properties.
 It does potentially affect the HorizontalOffset, VerticalOffset, ScrollableWidth and ScrollableHeight properties.